|"Detroit's Own" Polar Bear Memorial Association|

 Browse the lists of official captions for (510) photographs taken in North Russia by the U.S. Army Signal Corps.The lists are complied in order of increasing SC number.
 The SC number is usually found in the lower left hand corner of the image, next to the U.S. Army Signal Corps logo.
 Many of the captions identify the subjects in the photo by their name, rank and/or unit.
 Information on how to obtain copies of these photos can be found on this page.

-Visit the new web site The Foreign Burial of American War Dead
+Visit the web site of The Foreign Burial of American War Dead

 "The American Expedition to North Russia in 1918-1919 has been oddly neglected by professional historians, with the result that most US citizens, including even the best educated and well-read, have been unaware of its existence.
 Partly, this has been because it got underway in the closing weeks of the Great War (now officially called World War I), and like a side show at a circus where they are already striking the tent, it drew little attention.